Readri205/MS2_Project/testing.md

           * On submission a clear modal message pops up to confirm to the user that their details have been sent.

 *    ### Functional User Tests by Browser
       * All the functional user tests have been made per the attached [Test Schedule](https://github.com/Readri205/MS2_Project/blob/master/assets/documents/excelfiles/testschedule.xlsx).
 All functional tests have been on different Browsers including Chrome, MS Edge, Firefox, Internet Explorer.
-Note that there are functional **'fails'** returned from **Internet Explorer** for any search functionality.
+      * Note that there are functional **'fails'** returned from **Internet Explorer** for any search functionality.
+Internet Explorer was **NOT** tested on mobile.
+However, **MS Edge** was tested **successfully** on large screen and mobile.
 The results are shown below;
         * MacBook Pro 16" Screen;

           ![alt text](https://readri205.github.io/MS2_Project/assets/documents/testscreenshots/testschedulemacbook10050.jpg "Functional Test Schedule - MacBook Pro 16 Screen")